-The armadillo is not native to Kansas or Oklahoma.
-In fact, they originally came from central and South America.
-Over the last century, the armadillo has moved into the United States where it has proven to be a very destructive animal with few predators.
-There are no effective armadillo repellents and the best way to get rid of armadillos is by trapping them.
+If you need armadillos removed , hire the professionals at Meneely Wildlife Control.
+Armadillos are not native to Kansas or Oklahoma, they originally came from central and South America but have expanded their range dramatically since arriving here.
+Over the last century, the armadillo has moved northward, farther into the United States where it has proven to be a very destructive animal with few predators.
+There are no effective repellents and the best way to get rid of them is by trapping and removing them.
 We offer affordable armadillo removal at a fair price and can help you not only get rid of your armadillo problems and in many cases, with habitat modifications we can prevent them from re-occurring and being a problem to your lawn and garden guaranteed.

 Nine-banded armadillos are about 2.5 feet long from the nose to the tip of the tail and weigh an average of 12 pounds.